ovh/docs/pages/platform/serving-engine/11_TUTO_export_tensorflow/guide.en-gb.md

 -   `petal_width` of shape `[None, 1]`

-Into a single tensor `x` of shape `[None, 4]` before feeding the classifier. .. note:: The `None` value in a tensor represents a dimension of arbitrary length.
-For example if you are using a classification algorithm `None` can simply be the number of record you wish to classify.
+Into a single tensor `x` of shape `[None, 4]` before feeding the classifier.
+Note: The `None` value in a tensor represents a dimension of arbitrary length.
+For example, if you are using a classification algorithm, `None` can simply be the number of records you wish to classify.

 ## Launch the conversion and save it into a file